Install Ceramic

 command will work by default on any command line session from any folder on your computer.

-On Mac and Linux, depending on the permissions settings of your machine, you might need to run the setup with administrator rights: sudo haxelib run ceramic setup
+Depending on the permissions settings of your machine, you might need to run the setup with administrator rights: sudo haxelib run ceramic setup

 .